The T-Test is a simple running test of agility, involving forward, lateral, and backward movements, appropriate to a wide range of sports.

 |Poor||> 11.5||> 12.5|

-- comments: Ensure that the subjects face forwards when shuffling and do not cross the feet over one another.
+comments: Ensure that the participants face forwards when shuffling and do not cross the feet over one another.
 For safety, a spotter should be positioned a few meters behind cone A to catch players in case they fall while running backward through the finish.